galkan/flashlight/README.md

 Pentesters spend too much time during information gathering phase.
 Flashlight (Fener) provides services to scan network/ports and gather information rapidly on target networks.
 So Flashlight should be the choice to automate discovery step during a penetration test.
 In this article, usage of Flashligh application will be explained.

-For more information about usage Flashlight, "-h" or "-help" option can be used.
+For more information about using Flashlight, "-h" or "-help" option can be used.

 <center><a href="http://www.siberportal.org/wp-content/uploads/2015/08/flashlight-automated-information-gathering-tool-for-penetration-testers-01.jpg"><img src="http://www.siberportal.org/wp-content/uploads/2015/08/flashlight-automated-information-gathering-tool-for-penetration-testers-01.jpg" style="width: 50%;" /></a></center>